TetraTheta/autohotkey-script/README.md

 # TetraAHK

-A collection of AHK scripts created by TetraTheta.
+A collection of AHKv2 scripts created by TetraTheta.

-Each directory has its own README file, so see the corresponding README file for a detailed description.
+Each directory contains its own README file.

-Some of the scripts are no longer functioning or contain old code.
-This is because the script is no longer in use and has not been updated.
-These scripts can be updated when used again in the future.
+Some scripts are no longer functional and have been archived for historical purposes.